cytoscape/py4cytoscape/doc/concepts.rst

 Notebook, you'll still have to add these calls (as in Vignette 2).

 .. warning::

-The ``reinitialize`` parameter is needed to prevent the ``sandbox_set()`` call from erasing the sandbox folder's contents, which is its default behavior.
+The ``reinitialize`` parameter is needed to prevent the ``sandbox_set()`` call from erasing the sandbox folder's contents, which is its default behavior. xxx

 .. note::

     Sandbox functions allow the following operations on files and sandboxes:
         * ``sandbox_set()``: Create a new sandbox or makes another sandbox the "current sandbox"
         * ``sandbox_remove()``: Delete a sandbox and its files and directories